 I’ve picked up a book that at over 900 pages might possibly keep me going for a few weeks.
 It is dense reading with many short stories and some critical articles about those short stories.
 The first few pages are about Writing About Fiction.
 As I was reading those pages last night I found myself distracted.
 It made me think about how I write about fiction.
 I don’t do formal reviews.
-A friend this to me some years ago and it affronted me, but she was entirely right.
+A friend said this to me some years ago and it affronted me, but she was entirely right.

 A formal review examines the work in more detail, talking about the themes and other things that I rarely do.
 I use the piece of writing as a springboard.
 Sometimes I write about the writing and sometimes I write about other things that have sprung to mind.
 I do try to come back to the writing at some stage to show what I’m trying to say but I don’t always manage it.
 I think you’d need far more writing discipline than I have in order to do this properly.
 I read formal reviews with interest, partly to see what they do and partly to see what they’re seeing in the work that I’ve not seen.